Analyzing Square's Unusual Options Activity | Benzinga

 Analyzing Square's Unusual Options Activity

-Square (NYSE:SQ) shares experienced unusual options activity on Thursday.
-The stock price moved up to $272.08 following the option alert.
+Shares of Square (NYSE:SQ) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $271.51.

 - Trade Type: CALL